 WHO CAN APPLY

-Residents of northern Berkshire County (Adams, Cheshire, Clarksburg, Florida, Hancock, Lanesborough, New Ashford, North Adams, Savoy, Williamstown) who plan to further their health care education and qualifications.
+Residents of Northern Berkshire County who want to further their health care education/qualifications.
 Preference will be given to adults currently working in a health care field, but if no such applicants come forward in a given year, scholarship assistance may be given to high school seniors going to school for studies in a health-related field.

 SCHOLARSHIP INFORMATION

-This scholarship began in 1972, when the residents of the Sweet Brook nursing home voted to give a nurse’s aide $100 from the money they had collected from selling handmade craft items.
-The grant provided textbooks needed to allow the aide to continue in her LPN program.
+This scholarship began in 1972, when the residents of Sweet Brook voted to give a nurse’s aide $100.00, from the money they had collected from selling handmade craft items.
+The grant provided text books needed to allow the aide to continue in her LPN program.

-Every year thereafter, scholarships were given to staff members to pursue careers in health care.
+Every year thereafter scholarships were given to staff members to pursue their careers in health care.
 Residents raised money through their annual crafts fair and families donated funds in memory of loved ones.
-Most donations were designated for one-time grants, but some families donated large amounts of money to establish annual scholarships:
+Most donations were designated for one-time grants but some families donated large amounts of money to establish annual scholarships:

 Apply for the Sweet Brook Scholarship Fund by March 15.